Updated 11 January 2021

 Most commercial policies will not cover a pandemic or unspecified disease, such as Covid-19.

 Commercial tenants in England, Wales and Northern Ireland who cannot pay their rent because of COVID-19 will be protected from eviction.
-These measures will mean no business will automatically forfeit their lease and be forced out of their premises if they miss a payment.
-These measures were originally in place until the 30 June but this has now been extended until the 30 September.
+These measures will mean no business will automatically forfeit their lease and be forced out of their premises if they miss a payment before the 31 March 2021.

 This is not a rental holiday; commercial tenants will still be liable for the rent.